 The engine shaft is supported by lubricated bearings.
-Figure 2 shows the location of the bearings in a jet engine and the position, where the bleed air is tapped off for cabin ventilation.
+Fig. 2 shows the location of the bearings in a jet engine and the position, where the bleed air is tapped off for cabin ventilation.

-Figure 2 Engine bearings and bleed air (based on P&W 2014).
+Fig. 2 - Engine bearings and bleed air (based on [6])

-The bearings are sealed against the air in the compressor usually with labyrinth seals, shown in Figure 3.
+The bearings are sealed against the air in the compressor usually with labyrinth seals, shown in Fig. 3.
 Unfortunately, the jet engine seals leak oil by design in small quantities.
 Even more so, the seals leak oil in certain flight phases, when they are worn out, or in failure cases.

-Figure 3 Lubrication and sealing of engine bearings (based on Exxon 2017).
+Fig. 3 - Lubrication and sealing of engine bearings (based on [7])

 Even in normal operation, the engine seals leak small quantities of oil.
-This follows from Figure 3 and these observations:
+This follows from Fig. 3 and these observations:

 - 1. The "drain" discharges oil.

 - 2. The "dry cavity" contains oil.

-- 3. Air and oil leak from bearings into the bleed air.
+- 3. Air and oil leak from the bearing chamber into the air stream of the compressor and into the bleed air.

 Accordingly, engines leak small amounts of oil by design.
-The oil leaking into the compressor contains toxic additives.
+The oil with its toxic additives leaks into the compressor.
+It is pyrolized at the high air temperatures in the compressor leaving hundreds of organic substances behind some of which are toxic.
 Furthermore, the oil includes toxic metal nanoparticles - normal debris from the engine.
-These metal nanoparticles in the oil are finally proven in human fatty tissue of aviation employees as shown in Figure 4.
+These metal nanoparticles from the oil are finally found in the body of crew members as shown in the example of Fig. 4.